humanmade/experiments/README.md

 **`Altis.Analytics.Experiments.registerGoal( name <string>, callback <function>, closest <array> )`**

-This function adds a goal handler where `name` corresponds to the value of `$options['goal']` when registering an AB Test.
+This function adds a goal handler where `name` corresponds to the value of `$options['goal']` when registering an A/B Test.

 The callback receives the following parameters: